-Table 22: Boiler details
+Table 21: Boiler Details

-Boiler Fuel Type Design Capacity (TPH) Operating pressure (kg/cm 2) Design pressure (kg/cm2)
+Boiler Fuel Type Design Capacity (TPH) Operating pressure (kg/cm2) Design pressure (kg/cm2)

 Boiler 1 FO - Running 2 TPH 8 10

 Boiler 2 FO - Standby 2 TPH - 10

-The FO is initially preheated using an electric heater in tank and then used for firing inside the boiler.
-The major steam consuming equipment are:
+The FO is initially preheated using an electric heater in the tank and then used for firing inside the boiler.
+The major steam consuming equipment are given listed below:

-1 No. of 5 kl Heat Exchanger at CIP section
+- 1 No.of 5 kl Heat Exchanger at CIP section

-♦ Operating pressure - 3.5 kg/cm 2
+- ♦ Operating pressure 3.5 kg/cm2 g

-2 Nos. of Crate Washers
+- 2 Nos. of Crate Washers

-♦ Operating Pressure - 3.5 kg/cm 2
+- ♦ Operating Pressure 3.5 kg/cm2 g

-✤ 4 Nos. of CIP Tanks
+- 4 Nos.of CIP Tanks

-♦ Operating pressure - 3.5 kg/cm 2
+- ♦ Operating pressure 3.5 kg/cm2 g

-For the 5 kl heat exchanger in CIP section, the steam flow to the Heat Exchanger is regulated by a Proportional Integral Derivative (PID) based Temperature Control Valve (TCV), which is taking feedback from the temperature sensor at the outlet hot water line.
+For the 5 KL heat exchanger in the CIP section, the steam flow to the Heat Exchanger is regulated by a PID based Temperature Control Valve (TCV) which is takingtakes feedback from the temperature sensor (RTD) at the outlet hot water line.
 Now, as the set temperature of hot water is attained, the TCV tends to close position.
-This in turn causes the steam flow rate and thus steam pressure be reduced, which in turn causes water logging at the steam trap due to the lack of required differential pressure across the trap.
+This, in turn, causes the steam flow rate, and thus steam pressure be reduced, which in turn causes waterlogging at the steam trap due to the lack of required differential pressure across the trap.